bugrahanakbulut/Unity-Infinite-Scroll/README.md

 ## TODO

 This project still in under development.
-If you need to implement any feature and stuck feel free to contact.
-There is some feature I will be implement in near feature :
+If you need to implement any feature and if you get stuck please feel free to contact.
+There are some feature I will be implement in near feature :

 - Horizontal Movement Support[wip]
-- Data Update in run-time
+- Handling changes in data application life-time

 ## Contact & Some Additional Notes